alan011/mycicd/README.md

-# Home Work Explaination
+# CI/CD Scripts Explaination

-I wrote some scripts to accomplish the Homework.
 Describes below are some kind of Usage of these scripts.

 Assume that we have 4 environments for the product developing lifecycle: